The Sahara Forest Project board

 is President of the Bellona Foundation, an environmental organization with a strong tradition for identifying innovative solutions to environmental problems.
 Mr. Hauge is vice chairman of the European Commission’s Technology Platform on Zero Emission Fossil Fuel Power Plants (ZEP) and Board Member of the EU Biofuels Platform.
 Hauge also serves in the advisory group to the EU Energy Commissioner for establishing a roadmap on how to decarbonize Europe towards 2050.
 Mr. Hauge has won numerous awards for his work, and Time Magazine has named him a “Hero of the Environment”.

 is co-founder and Managing Director of Voxtra, a Norwegian impact investment fund manager that invests in agricultural value chains in East Africa.
 Previously, he worked for five years as a management consultant in The Boston Consulting Group.
 He is also trained as an officer in the Norwegian Army, and has served in the NATO operation in Bosnia & Herzegovina.
 He holds an MSc in Economics from the Norwegian University of Science and Technology.
 He speaks Norwegian, English and Russian.

-is the Managing Director of The Sahara Forest Project and holds an MA in Economics from College of Europe and BA in International Economics from The American University of Paris.
+is the Vice President of The Sahara Forest Project and holds an MA in Economics from College of Europe and BA in International Economics from The American University of Paris.
 Mr. Stake has experience in business development and start-ups.
 He previously served as Managing Director for The Brussels Office, advising a large number of companies on energy and environmental affairs.
 Fields of competence include European affairs, business policies and regulation and he is an experienced international speaker on Energy and Environment affairs.